 During the February eclipse, 23 images were obtained at irregular intervals over an hour and a half.
 Three volcanoes were observed in these images: Reiden, Pele, and E. Girru.
-None of the three demonstrated substantial variations during that time.
+None of the three demonstrated substantial variations during that time (Figure?).